 A multitude of concerts are organized throughout the year with well-known artists and varied music.
 The Krakow Philharmonic Orchestra is renowned and great maestros have the honor of leading it.

 Gastronomy is not to be outdone and it is possible to eat pierogis (ravioli), the national dish, just about everywhere, whether they are filled with meat, potatoes and cottage cheese or even fruit.
 It would also be a pity to miss the local cold cuts.
+Buy all those treats in marketplaces there.

 It is also possible to come across a more unusual type of restaurant on a walk and the global cuisine is well represented.
 You can even eat French food if you ever look for it !